-NOTE 6: - ACQUISITION OF SUBSIDIARY (Cont.)
+NOTE 6: - ACQUISITION OF SUBSIDIARIES (Cont.)

-B. Acquisition of Alliance Minerals Corporation SARL
+b.
+Acquisition of Alliance Minerals Corporation SARL

-On 22 November 2021, the Company purchased 51% of the issued share capital of Alliance Minerals Corporation SARL ("Alliance") for a total consideration of \notin 228 thousand, executing the first stage of the purchase agreement with Alliance Minerals Corporation SARL ("Alliance") and setting out the Company's commitment to purchase a total of 80% of the entire issued share capital of Alliance.
+On 22 November 2021, the Company purchased 51% of the issued share capital of Alliance Minerals Corporation SARL ("Alliance") for a total consideration of €228,000, executing the first stage of the purchase agreement with Alliance Minerals Corporation SARL ("Alliance") and setting out the Company's commitment to purchase a total of 80% of the entire issued share capital of Alliance.
 The payments for the acquisition of shares will take place in four stages as follows:

 - 51% of the entire issued share capital of Alliance for a total consideration of 150 million FCFA (€228 thousand) to be paid within 10 days of Admission.
-As mentioned above, this stage was executed on 22 November 2021. - 7.25% of the issued share capital of Alliance for 100 million FCFA (€152 thousands) following the analysis at least 1,000 tons of coltan, calculated based on the Auger drilling program. - 7.25% of the issued share capital of Alliance for 100 million FCFA (€152 thousands) following the analysis at least 1,000 tons of coltan, calculated based on the RC drilling program. - 14.5% of the issued share capital of Alliance for 200 million FCFA (€304 thousands) following a commercial reserve.
+As mentioned above, this stage was executed on 22 November 2021. - 7.25% of the issued share capital of Alliance for 100 million FCFA (€152,000) following the analysis at least 1,000 tons of coltan, calculated based on the Auger drilling program. - 7.25% of the issued share capital of Alliance for 100 million FCFA (€152,000) following the analysis at least 1,000 tons of coltan, calculated based on the RC drilling program. - 14.5% of the issued share capital of Alliance for 200 million FCFA (€304,000) following a commercial reserve.

 Pursuant to the agreement, it has been agreed that the Company will procure that the Seller is paid a net smelter royalty equal to 0.5% of net smelter returns, such royalty to be paid each trimester.

 These royalties will be recorded when production commences, and the project generates net smelter returns.

 Alliance has applied for an exploration license adjacent to the Atex project.
 At the date of acquisition, the license application is the sole asset of Alliance.
 Alliance has no employees.
 Accordingly, the purchase transaction is accounted for as an acquisition of an intangible asset.
+As of 31 December 2022, the application is still pending.

-The Company is accounting for the commitment to purchase the additional 29% interest in Alliance as a forward purchase contract.
-Accordingly, a liability in the amount of \notin 130 thousand has been recorded at the acquisition date based on the estimated timing of the future payments discounted at a rate of 24% (level 3 of the fair value hierarchy).
+The Company is accounting for the commitment to purchase the additional 29% interest in Alliance as a forward purchase contract, and effectively for accounting purposes the Company has an 80% interest in Alliance.
+Accordingly, a liability in the amount of $\in 130,000$ has been recorded at the acquisition date based on the estimated timing of the future payments discounted at a rate of 24% (level 3 of the fair value hierarchy).
+The interest (unwinding of the discount) in 2022 in the amount of $\in 31,000$ was recorded as financial expense.